dylan-lang/opendylan/documentation/duim-reference/source/gadgets.rst

 Generic function
 ''''''''''''''''

-Summary

 Sets the activate callback for the specified gadget.

-Signature

-gadget-activate-callback-setter *activate-callback gadget*
+   :signature: gadget-activate-callback-setter *activate-callback gadget* => *activate-callback*
- => *activate-callback*

 Arguments

 -  *activate-callback* An instance of type *false-or(<function>)*.
 -  *gadget* An instance of type `See
    <action-gadget>`_.

 Values

 -  *activate-callback* An instance of type *false-or(<function>)*.

-Description
+   :description:

 Sets the activate callback for *gadget* to *function*.

    See also

 `gadget-activate-callback`_